research-iobserve/cocome-experiment/how-to-prepare-the-experiment.md

 Success is indicated with:

-Application deployed with name store-logic-ear-1.1.
+`Application deployed with name store-logic-ear-1.1.` <br / >
-Command deploy executed successfully.
+`Command deploy executed successfully.`

 Deploy the enterprise service: